B2B CONTENT MARKETING

-There are some pretty slick tools you can use to increase engagement with your content and learn more about your users.
-Marketing technology lets you automate repetitive tasks, schedule content publication in keeping with your content calendar and better target your personas.
-Although robots aren’t good at creating compelling content just yet, you can use the latest technology to simplify your content marketing – and we can take care of the writing!
+These days, there are some pretty slick tools that can increase content engagement, teach your clients more about their users, automate repetitive tasks, schedule content publications and better target personas.
+Although robots aren’t good at creating compelling content just yet, the latest technology can simplify your content marketing – and we can take care of the writing!

-How do we measure the effectiveness of content marketing?
+How do you measure the effectiveness of content marketing?

-You’ll need to start by determining what success means for your company – right from the top down.
-Then figure out which key performance indicators (KPIs) would be useful to ensure you’re delivering on those objectives.
-There are many ways to determine your KPIs, so we suggest talking to cylindr’s content marketing experts to find out what’s best for your needs.
+Start by determining what success means for your clients.
+Then figure out which key performance indicators (KPIs) are useful to ensuring you deliver them. cylindr’s content marketing experts can help you find out what KPIs are best for your clients’ brand.

 What kind of content delivers maximum effect?

-Here’s what you need to focus on: anything that communicates your company’s expertise and/or passionate engagement in bringing value to the world. – And make sure your content is something that
+Anything that communicates your company’s expertise and/or passionate engagement in bringing value to the world.
+Make sure your content:

-- addresses the pains and gains of your defined personas (part of your content marketing strategy) and
+- Addresses the pains and gains of your defined personas

-- people will naturally want to share with others.
+- Naturally encourages people to share the information with others

 New to content marketing?
-It’s not new to us.
-We’ve been working with and writing about content marketing since—well, before it was called content marketing.
-See some of our most recent comments related to content marketing on our blog, Integrated B2B.
+We’ve been working with and writing about content marketing before it was even called content marketing.
+Check out our most recent blog posts on the subject: